 How hydrogen improves combustion

 The modern diesel internal combustion engine burns only approximately 70% it's of diesel fuel in the combustion process.
-The other 30% turns into unburned hydrocarbons that clog up the DPF and EGRs while the remainder contaminates the oil, and blows out the stack producing pollution and smog.
-Hydrogen burns 10 times faster than diesel and expands by 20,000 times its volume.
+The other 30% turns into partially burned hydrocarbons that clog up the DPF and EGRs while the remainder contaminates the oil, and blows out the stack producing pollution and smog.
+Hydrogen burns 10 times faster than any fossil fuel and expands by 20,000 times its volume.
 When introduced via a delivery line on the vacuum side of the turbocharger, the hydrogen excites the diesel molecules, increasing the speed of the burn and therefore burning almost all of the diesel fuel.

 The Hydrogen Enhanced Combustion Process